levire/MetaProject/README.md

 Rights
 ------

-All frameworks and the code are owned by their specific owners and destributed under their choosen license.
+All frameworks and the code are owned by their specific owners and distributed under their choosen license.

 How to start
 ------------